db2457/artifact_cleaning/README.md

 ![Capture](https://user-images.githubusercontent.com/95881960/174457611-8edeb142-a427-44f4-b5eb-d10bbfeca4ac.PNG)

-Automated removal of artifacts in waveform arterial blood pressure (ABP) and numeric near-infared spectroscopy (NIRS) signals.

 ### Introduction

-The objective of this code is to remove artifacts in high-frequency ABP waveforms and NIRS signals collected from ICM+ software at the bedside (Cambridge Enterpises, 2022).
+The objective of this code is to automatically remove artifacts in high-frequency arterial blood pressure (ABP) waveforms and near-infared spectroscopy (NIRS) signals collected from ICM+ software at the bedside (Cambridge Enterpises, 2022).
 Previously, artifact removal in the Petersen lab was done manually to prevent non-physiological abberations in ICM+ computed autoregulary data such as the cerebral oximetry index (COx) and limits of autoegulation (LA).
 However, manual artifact review is both time-costly and rater dependent.
 This project seeks to address these issues by standardizing and automating the artifact review process.

 This artifact-cleaning step precedes calculation of autoregulatory data in ICM+.